-Intent-based networking (IBN) is an emerging technology concept that aims to apply a deeper level of intelligence and intended state to replace the manual processes of configuring networks and reacting to network issues.
-Instead, network administrators define an outcome or business objective—the intent—and the network’s software figures out how to achieve that goal, thanks to artificial intelligence and machine learning.
+Intent-based networking (IBN) is an emerging technology concept that aims to apply a deeper level of intelligence and intended state insights to networking.
+Ideally, these insights replace the manual processes of configuring networks and reacting to network issues.
+Simply put, administrators can send a request to tell the network what outcome they want (their intent) instead of needing to code and execute individual tasks manually.

 Network Functions Virtualization